l3wk3m/slotmachine/README.md

 It became very clear very quickly that there was no substitution for lots of testing when it came to bug discovery and fixing.
 Using a large number of people to test this project is definitely going to be something I heavily incorporate into my workflow on future projects.

+**External Code Credit**

+I leaned on a couple of tutorials for bits of code in this project.

+For inspiration for the UI and for the bit of code that I used in the spinAnimation function that uses template literals to govern where the spin for each reel ends up by updating the transition and backgroundPositionY.
+The tutorial from CodeJos's youtube channel and can be found here: [How to make a slot machine - CodeJos](https://www.youtube.com/watch?v=boI2B4Gpp34)

+The video I learned about the setTimeOut() method from is HowToCodeSchool's youtube tutorial: [How to delay javascript function call - HowToCodeSchool](https://www.youtube.com/watch?v=Gd3qyr9llwU)

+The video I learned how to properly call a keyboard key with an Event Listener for increasing and decreasing the bet amount with the up and down keys was: [How to Interact With the Keyboard - dcode](https://youtu.be/Q3ktcptd2yI?si=qJsY55Xoz-6vomFQ)

 **Conclusion**

 I'm extremely pleased with how this project has turned out.